RosettaCommons/demos/public/beta_peptide_modeling/README.md

 `-no_symmetry` true Disable the symmetry-based redesigning.

 `-force_field beta_peptide_mm` / `-force_field beta_peptide_soft_rep_mm` Use the molecular mechanics-based Rosetta scoring files.
-Replace the corresponding “-force_field” flags with the MM ones in the above command lines.
-Also, extra flags “-apply_dihedral_cst false” should be used to turn off dihedral constraint when MM potential is used.
+Replace the corresponding `-force_field` flags with the MM ones in the above command lines.
+Also, extra flags `-apply_dihedral_cst false` should be used to turn off dihedral constraint when MM potential is used.